Stephen Carroll (footballer): Detroit City

 In 2017, Carroll made the move to amateur side Detroit City FC, who at the time competed in the NPSL.
-He remained with the club through to 2020 in the NPSL, as well as their spell in the NISA, winning numerous titles with the club.
+He remained with the club through to 2020 in the NPSL, as well as their spell in the NISA, winning numerous titles with the club, being named captain in 2019.

-On 10 January 2022, Carroll was re-signed by Detroit as they made the move to the fully-professional USL Championship.
+On 10 January 2022, Carroll was re-signed by Detroit as they made the move to the fully professional USL Championship.
+On October 14, 2023, Carroll, along with teammates Nate Steinwascher, Connor Rutz, and Maxi Rodriguez were honored as "City Centurions" for playing in at least 100 games with the club.